zxspectrummy/task-engine/README.md

 Prometheus can be used to monitor status of all the components including the database and RabbitMQ

 ### Security
+* Authentication for REST API
-AMQP supports transport-level security using TLS.
+* AMQP supports transport-level security using TLS.
 We might want to use in production.